hero-image

 Types of Food in Manaslu circuit trek

-Teahouses of Manaslu Circuit Trek
+Tea Houses Along the Manaslu Circuit Trek

-When you're trekking in the Manaslu Circuit, the teahouses and lodges change as you go higher.
-Down in places like Soti-Khola and Maccha-Khola, they're more modern, with Wi-Fi, phone networks, and places to charge your devices, hot showers.
+Down in places like Soti Khola and Maccha Khola, they’re more modern, with Wi-Fi, phone networks, places to charge your devices, and hot showers.
 They also offer a variety of food at reasonable prices.

 But as you climb higher, things get more basic.
 The lodges become small wooden houses with simple rooms.
 There might still be Wi-Fi, but you’ll likely have to pay for it.
 And because there’s no electricity up there, everything runs on solar power.
 That means if the weather’s bad, you might not have power for days.